 Agenda Item 10 Re Proposal Seeking IMT Identification in 6GHz Band

-Mobile, Fixed Services and Fixed-Satellite Services have co-primary status in the 6GHz band (5925-7125MHz).
-In many regions, including Region 3 (APAC), earth stations (Earth-to-space direction) in conjunction with commercial fixed-Satellite service (FSS) are already operational in the band.
+Mobile Service, Fixed Services and Fixed-Satellite Services have co-primary status in the 6GHz band (5925-7125MHz).
+In many regions, including Region 3 (APT), Fixed-Satellite Service (FSS) earth stations (Earth-to-space direction) in conjunction with commercial Fixed Services are already operational in the band.

-As the band already enjoys Mobile allocation by ITU, cellular mobile operation is provisioned and can be administered flexibly regionally or nationally in APT without a need to IMT designation.
-Any IMT designation may require re-farming of the band and relocation of incumbent to other bands that is costly and also require availability of alternative sub 10 GHz spectrum.
-Alternatively, sharing mechanisms, such as Automatic Frequency Coordination (AFC) being provisioned in other regions to accommodate RLAN co-existence with incumbent Fixed Services, allows sharing of the band without the need for relocation.
+As the band already enjoys Mobile allocation by ITU, cellular mobile operation is provisioned and can be administered flexibly regionally or nationally in APT without a need for IMT designation.
+Any IMT designation may require costly re-farming of the band and relocation of incumbent to other bands.
+Relocation would also require availability of suitable sub 10 GHz spectrum.
+Alternatively, sharing mechanisms, such as Automated Frequency Coordination (AFC) being proposed by U.S. Federal Communication Commission, and evaluated by administrations in other regions, to facilitate RLAN co-existence with incumbent Fixed Services.

-Extensive effort has been already started in Regions 1 and 2 (US and Europe) to designate 6GHz band (5925-7125MHz) for licensed exempt operation.
+Extensive effort is underway in Regions 1 and 2 to designate 6GHz band (5925-7125MHz) for licensed exempt operation.
 More specifically, the European Commission has issued directives in form of EC Mandate to CEPT to conduct the studies for co-existence and harmonized technical conditions for RLAN operation in the band.
-(Please see recently published ECC Report 302).
-Similarly, U.S. Federal Communication Commission has already issued Notice of Proposed Rule Making (Unlicensed Use of the 6 GHz Band NPRM) proposed to authorize expanded unlicensed operations throughout the 6 GHz band.
-In US, the 6GHz Report and Order is expected to be issued by the end of 2019.
+Please see recently published ECC Report 302.
+Similarly, U.S. Federal Communication Commission has issued a Notice of Proposed Rule Making for unlicensed use of the 6 GHz Band (NPRM).
+The 6GHz Report and Order is expected to be issued by the end of 2019.

-Flexible sharing of the band facilitate broader role unlicensed spectrum can play in advancing growth and innovation globally and across APAC.
+Flexible sharing of the band facilitates growth and innovation globally and across APT region.

 Consideration of an agenda item WRC-23 for 6GHz IMT designation, would be counterproductive as it may disrupt advancing growth and innovation globally and across Region 3 and cause unnecessary regulatory burden both at ITU and regionally in APT.